JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

     end
     endmodule

-We make the simulation, executing the make sim command:
+We run the simulation by executing the make sim command:

     $ make sim